 If your dog is pregnant and about to give birth, then you probably have a lot of questions about what to expect.

-For starters, you should know that pregnancy in dogs lasts approximately 63 days (56 to 69 days).
-Toy breeds may deliver a week earlier while large breeds often deliver later.
+For starters, you should know that pregnancy in dogs lasts approximately 63 days (58 to 68 days, on average).
+Toy breeds may deliver a week earlier, while large breeds often deliver later.

 While it can seem scary to watch your dog giving birth, it needn’t be.
 Your dog knows exactly what to do!

 You’re just there to assist if momma gets overwhelmed or too tired to welcome her puppies to the world.

 Following is everything you need to know about a dog giving birth including: